ignatandrei/patterns/src/patternsSite/docs/patterns/FluentInterface.md

 # Pattern:  FluentInterface

-Fluent interface allows you do have method chaining
+Fluent interface allows you do have method chaining.    <br />

 ## Example in .NET :